 His life had been painfully difficult for the past year.
 Twelve years old, he recently moved in with his grandmother in Mayberry after his mother died.
 Despite the real pain of losing his mom, life had slowly gotten better.
 He had started an apprenticeship and had even made friends with a neighbor boy.

 A gang of local boys started terrorizing him.
 Maybe it was because of his small size, or his awkwardness.
 Maybe the reason didn’t matter.
 It started small, with petty indignities, name calling, then it escalated.
 They tripped him, threw trash at him, and later dumped him into a barrel.
 Fighting back never seemed like an option.
 Instead, John put his head down and accepted his punishment, reasoning these boys would eventually lose interest in him.

-Perhaps they might have left him alone, except that their leader Keegan, a brutish youngster of ample size, delighted in tormenting John.
+Perhaps they might have left him alone, except that their leader Keegan, a brutish youngster, who was large for his age, delighted in tormenting John.
 One of the few people John could confide in during this time, was Teddy the neighbor boy, who was a year older than himself.

 Teddy was an odd bird, skilled at tools and with machines, but clumsy with people.
 He often knocked on John’s bedroom window late into the night, wanting to show off his latest invention.
 Most of the devices seemed to have no discernible purpose, but they looked interesting, with their springs, tumblers and whirring gears.